Shoresides-logo

 10/17/2023

-This is the SHORESIDES Weekly News Roundup.
+Send us a text This is the SHORESIDES Weekly News Roundup.
 We look at the top stories impacting the coastal region.
 According to a recent release from the University of North Carolina Wilmington their ,Watson College will introduce a Bachelor of Science degree in Workforce Learning and Development.
 The Port City Daily reports that North Carolina Works will host a multi-employer job fair this October 18th from 10- 2. in collaboration with the Cape Fear Workforce Development Board.
 The in-person event will be held at 1994 South 17th St in Wilmington, North Carolina.
 Cape Fear Community College reports that they have received a 30,000-dollar donation from the Assistance League of Greater Wilmington.
 The support will provide vital aid for nursing students funding 1,000 dollar scholarships for 30 students, offering them the opportunity to further their education and embark on fulfilling careers in healthcare.
 A film about the singer, Joan Baez, I Am A Noise will be screening this October 23rd to 25th at Thalian Hall.
 The film is an unusually intimate psychological portrait of a legendary folk singer and activist.
-Support the Show. www.shoresides.org
+Support the show www.shoresides.org

 Duration:00:02:16